 I’m a big believer in the thesis that software is eating the world.
 One main driver is the fact that software is so much cheaper to produce and now there are billions, not millions of devices.
 Those factors don’t describe the core product change that is happening though.
 When people hear software is eating the world, they think that it means software is being created for every industry.
 That’s actually nothing new.
+You can check this out for the best software solution.
 You could look back to the 80s and find niche software for many industries.
 What’s really happening is that we’re shifting from software being created for 3rd parties, but software being created for 1st party use by a startup that wants to replace incumbents on the Fortune 500.
 It sounds crazy, but the hotel and taxi industries were upended in approximately five years.

 What is a 3rd party software startup?

 3rd party software is when you create a piece of software and sell it to enable an existing player in an industry.
 You are the 1st party creating the software and you are selling it to a 3rd party, the actual company that uses it.
 Think of it like this, if Uber were a software company, they would be selling software to the taxi industry and helping enable them.
 In return, they’d receive money for the software on a monthly basis as SaaS.
 Believe it or not, Bill Gates’ first company was a 3rd party software provider for school buses.
 It didn’t work out.
 Many 3rd party software companies exist for many different verticals – Escapia for vacation rental management is one that I’ve spent time looking at recently.